trigger-segfault/TriggersTools.CatSystem2/Readme.md

 A library for extracting resources from, decompiling scripts from, and working with the CatSystem2 visual novel game engine.

-See the **[CatSystem2 Wiki](https://github.com/trigger-death/TriggersTools.CatSystem2/wiki)** for ongoing documentation on CatSystem2 file specifications and undocumented features.

 ## Features

 * Patches for translating CatSystem2 tools into English.